LacunaSoftware/RestPkiSamples/CSharp/README.md

 REST PKI C# Samples
 ===================

-This folder contains web applications written in Java that show how to use the [REST PKI service](https://pki.rest/).
+This folder contains web applications written in C# that show how to use the [REST PKI service](https://pki.rest/).

 For other languages, please visit the [project root](https://github.com/LacunaSoftware/RestPkiSamples).